 Safer Care Victoria is leading a Delirium Collaborative in partnership with the Institute for Healthcare Improvement (IHI).
-22 hospitals are working together to improve the prevention, recognition and management of delirium with the aim of reducing the average length of stay by 0.5 days and falls by 20 per cent in hospitalised patients aged 65 years and older by 30 November 2019.
+Twenty-two hospitals worked together to improve the prevention, recognition and management of delirium with the aim of reducing the average length of stay by 0.5 days and falls by 20 per cent in hospitalised patients aged 65 years and older by 30 November 2019.